How young jobseekers can build out their resumes

 There are some great online resources for skill development including platforms like Coursera, edX, and LinkedIn Learning where you can enroll to get new skills and qualifications which can then be added to your resume.

 Once you’ve padded out your resume with every achievement, experience, qualification, award and skill you can think of, think about how you a now tailor a resume for each job application.
-Include the skills and experiences connected to the job you’re applying for and make sure they’re up front and highlighted (in bold or under a heading “My specific experience for this job”.
+Include the skills and experiences connected to the job you’re applying for and make sure they’re upfront and highlighted (in bold or under the heading “My specific experience for this job”.

 This will make your resume stand out more for each employer and by highlighting your dedication to developing new skills you can show them your true value and potential as a job candidate.